Best Of17 min read

 1. Hostinger — Best Overall for Nonprofits on a Tight Budget

 Picture this: you're treasurer of a regional food bank.
-You've got $40 in the "website" line of your operating budget.
+Your website budget is exactly what gets left over, which isn't much.
 A colleague mentions Hostinger.
 You're skeptical.
-Then you see the pricing — and the feature list — and suddenly you're not skeptical anymore.
+Then you see the pricing — and what you actually get for it — and suddenly you're not skeptical anymore.

-Hostinger has quietly become one of the most compelling stories in budget hosting, and it's particularly well-suited for nonprofits that need real functionality without the price tag.
-Their hPanel control panel is genuinely one of the clearest interfaces in the industry — no cPanel licensing fees means they pass savings on, which honestly more hosts should do.
-The performance is solid for the price, with LiteSpeed servers on most plans.
+Hostinger has quietly become one of the most compelling options in budget hosting, and it's particularly strong for nonprofits that need real functionality without the hefty price tag.
+Their hPanel control panel is one of the clearest interfaces around — no cPanel licensing fees means they pass savings on to customers, which honestly more hosts should do.
+Performance is solid for the price, powered by LiteSpeed servers on most plans.

-They don't have a formal nonprofit discount program baked in, but their pricing is already so aggressive that it barely matters.
-The single-site plan is almost laughably cheap, and the Business plan — which handles most serious nonprofit use cases — hovers around $3-4/month on annual billing.
+They don't have a formal nonprofit discount program built in, but pricing is already so aggressive that it barely matters.
+The single-site plan is almost laughably cheap, and the Business plan — which covers most nonprofit use cases — comes in around $3-4/month on annual billing.

 Key Features: